okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## policy entity_risk action
 `policy.entity_risk.action`

-**Description:** Entity risk policy action invocation.
-Signals that an action associated with an evaluation of an entity risk policy has been invoked.
+**Description:** This event is triggered from an Entity risk policy action invocation.
+It signals that an action associated with an evaluation of an entity risk policy has been invoked.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |